Does Medicare Cover Eye Exams and Glasses?

 - While Medicare Parts A and B don't cover routine eye exams vision care, many Medicare Advantage (Part C) plans may offer vision benefits to include routine eye exams, glasses and contacts.

 While it is true that Original Medicare (Part A and Part B) not expressly cover vision care, most Medicare enrollees do have some options available to help pay for needed eye exams and care.
 One option is enrolling in a privately-sold Medicare Advantage (Medicare Part C) plan.
+In 2023, 99% of Medicare Advantage plans cover vision benefits such as eyeglasses, eye exams, contact lenses and more.1

 What Does Medicare Pay For?